hanishkvc/prgs-docs-spreadsheetkvc/README.md

 The csv file used by this program uses semicolon [;] to seperate the fields within each row i.e within each line in the file.

-If any field contains the field seperator with in its content, then the content is embedded within ['] ie single quotes.
+If any field contains the field seperator with in its content, then the field content is embedded within ['] ie single quotes.

 To avoid confusing the program, dont use ' char as part of the spreadsheet contents, other than for quoting text contents with field seperator in them.